vince-lam/vince-lam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m a data scientist with a passion for AutoML, NLP, and data storytelling.
+I’m a data scientist with a passion for AutoML, NLP, time-series analysis, modelling, and data storytelling.
 Formerly based in London and newly relocated in Singapore.

 Within the UK public sector, I developed and deployed machine learning models, predicted Covid cases and deaths, applied probabilistic data linkage, automated pipelines, built public facing dashboards, and created a new knowledge share data community.